spencerericfong/Othello-bot/README.md

 # Othello-bot
  Simple Othello bot coded in C++.
-Came in 7th place out of 400 in a class-wide tournament between other Othello bots!
+Came in 7th place out of over 400 in a class-wide tournament between other Othello bots!

  ---